Alen-S-J/200-days-of-Machine-Learning/Day-1/Theortical_articles.md

    The model in supervised learning is a mathematical or computational representation that learns the mapping between input features and target labels.
 It can be a linear regression model, a neural network, a decision tree, or any other suitable model depending on the problem at hand.

 3. **Loss Function:**
    The loss function quantifies the error between the model's predictions and the actual target values.
-It measures the discrepancy between predicted $$ $$hat{y} $$ and true $$ y $$ values.
+It measures the discrepancy between predicted \( \hat{y} \) and true \( y \) values.
 Common loss functions include mean squared error (MSE) for regression problems and cross-entropy loss for classification problems.

 4. **Optimization Algorithm:**
    Optimization algorithms are used to adjust the model's parameters (weights and biases) to minimize the loss function.
 Gradient descent and its variants are widely used optimization algorithms to find the optimal model parameters.